 - Images must not be taken of any child or adult without the prior approval of a staff member and only then on a school device.

 Data Storage Devices:

-The use of data sticks, CDs etc. on school equipment is not permitted.
+The use of data sticks, CDs etc. on school equipment is not permitted, unless scanned and verified to be safe.
 Visitors may use their own laptops with our projectors/e-screens by prior arrangement.